+Auditor's Response

-Valuation of inventories of MORESCO Corporation Description of Key Audit Matters and the Reasons for the Description Auditor's Response In order to examine the adequacy of the valuation of inventories, we performed the following audit procedures.
-Evaluated the effectiveness of the design and operation of internal control related to the valuation of inventories.
-In particular, we focused on internal control to conduct individual examination of future sales prospect of slow-moving stock.
-Discussed with management, etc. on whether the standards for evaluating inventories adopted by the Company are appropriate for the Company's businesses and comply with the Accounting Standard for Measurement of Inventories," and examined their rationality.
-Questioned management, etc. about the basis of a certain period and a certain turnover period set by management and whether or not to review the valuation policy.
-Also analyzed the trends in subsequent sales results of the slow-moving stock in the past and verified the rationality of the valuation policy.
-Checked the accuracy of the data of receipt/payment dates, which is the basis of calculation of a certain period, by verifying the consistency with the during the current period, by verifying the consistency with the output data of the inventory management system.
-Checked the accuracy of sales results data of the preceding fiscal year, which is the basis of calculation of a certain turnover period, by verifying the consistency with the output data of the inventory management system.
-To confirm the rationality of the results of the individual examination of sales prospect, questioned management, etc. whether the future sales prospect alculated based on the results, etc. of the preceding fiscal year involves any other matters to be considered in estimation.
-Confirmed that internal approval procedure was followed for the individual examination of sales prospect.
+In order to examine the adequacy of the valuation of inventories, we performed the following audit procedures.

+- Evaluated the effectiveness of the design and operation of internal control related to the valuation of inventories.
+In particular, we focused on internal control to conduct individual examination of future sales prospect of slowmoving stock. - Discussed with management, etc. on whether the standards for evaluating inventories adopted by the Company are appropriate for the Company's businesses and comply with the Accounting Standard for Measurement of Inventories," and examined their rationality. - Questioned management, etc. about the basis of a certain period and a certain turnover period set by management and whether or not to review the valuation policy.
+Also analyzed the trends in subsequent sales results of the slow-moving stock in the past and verified the rationality of the valuation policy. - Checked the accuracy of the data of receipt/payment dates, which is the basis of calculation of a certain period, by verifying the consistency with the dates on the daily manufacturing report.
+Also, checked the accuracy of the quantity of inventories consumed during the current period, which is the basis of calculation of a certain turnover period, by verifying the consistency with the output data of the inventory management system. - Checked the accuracy of sales results data of the preceding fiscal year, which is the basis of calculation of future sales prospect, by verifying the consistency with the output data of the sales management system. - To confirm the rationality of the results of the individual examination of sales prospect, questioned management, etc. whether the future sales prospect calculated based on the results, etc. of the preceding fiscal year involves any other matters to be considered in estimation. - Confirmed that internal approval procedure was followed for the individual examination of sales prospect.